jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 direction = Maths::slerp(direction, newDirection, deltaTime);
 ```

-Here we use a temporary quaternion `newDirection` which is calculated using the pitch, yaw and roll Euler angles of the camera and then used SLERP to calculate the camera `direction` quaternion.
-Compile and run your program and you should see that the third person camera is now much smoother.
+Here we use a temporary quaternion `newDirection` which is calculated using the pitch, yaw and roll Euler angles of the camera and then used SLERP to interpolate between `direction` and `newDirection`.
+Compile and run your program and you should see that the third person camera now rotates smoothly around the character.

 ---